Version2beta/talks/workshops/an_ounce_of_elixir_2020/shopping_cart_from_first_principles.md

 ## Expressions

 One of the first things to know about Elixir is that everything is an expression.
+Expressions are math.
 Expressions always have a return value.

 ```
 0 # returns 0